Back to glossary

 The consequential damages waiver clause is a crucial risk-allocation tool, providing clarity and limitation on potential liability.
 By explicitly excluding certain types of damages, parties can better manage their exposure, fostering fair and informed contractual relationships.

-Leverage powerful AI, within Word to review and mark-up third party drafts, handle redlined drafts with ease or create new drafts using your own precedents within minutes.
+Use ContractKen Word Add-in to review & mark-up third party drafts, handle redlined drafts with ease and create new drafts using your own precedents within minutes.